naveenadam/Python_Web_Scrapping/README.md

 # Python_Web_Scrapping

-webcraping project on internet movies database website , Importing Required libraries copy the URL of the website, check for status code which will give you 200 its good to go for scraping , then we extract data from the website the data is not in order to perform necessary actions to get useful insights , so we have to clean the data using regex Functions and also want to drop unwanted columns , after cleaning data finally check for the Data frame , df.isnull().sum()---this will give the information about the total null values in the data set in my dataset there are no null values , df.info()---this will give you the data types in the dataset ,
+Webcraping project on internet movies database website , Importing Required libraries copy the URL of the website, check for status code which will give you 200 its good to go for scraping , then we extract data from the website the data is not in order to perform necessary actions to get useful insights , so we have to clean the data using regex Functions and also want to drop unwanted columns , after cleaning data finally check for the Data frame , df.isnull().sum()---this will give the information about the total null values in the data set in my dataset there are no null values , df.info()---this will give you the data types in the dataset ,